 Watching Them Together:

 Our protagonists are in a way, opposites.
 Bob Wiley may suffer from crippling anxiety, but at heart he seems at ease with himself as a personality.
-He suffers from no identity crisis, instead wanting to learn how to function with some normalcy in the real world.
+He just wants to learn how to function with some normalcy in the real world.
 Howard Brackett is perfectly at ease with the small-town environment that surrounds him, but his repression as well as Drake’s comment results in an identity crisis that throws his entire universe completely out of whack.
-He uses denial so order can be maintained and to shield himself to the townspeople, who collectively have had their world shaken by what should be, in a reasonable and tolerant world, an important private epiphany and a public non-event.
+He uses denial so order can be maintained and shields himself from the townspeople, who collectively have had their world shaken by what should be, in a reasonable universe, an important private epiphany and a public non-event.

 In some ways, the last-ditch efforts to maintain order aligns Howard Brackett with Leo Marvin.
-Each has their world just so; Howard with his denial as a cushion for his safe and neutered future life with Emily and Leo with his dictatorial no-fun zone atmosphere he inflicts on his family.
+Each has their world just so; Howard uses denial as a cushion for his safe and neutered future life with Emily, and Leo with the dictatorial no-fun zone atmosphere he inflicts on his family.
 The difference is that Howard is our protagonist and Leo our antagonist.
 Cameron Drake upsets Howard’s order and Bob upsets Leo’s.

 Did I mention that each film has brilliant dialogue exchanges and top-notch comedic acting?
 Kevin Kline may not be dealing with the in-your-face pathos of Otto West, but I would argue his work here is on par with his Oscar-winning A Fish Called Wanda role.
 The Glenn Close cameo as well as the Oscar clip reel from Cameron Drake’s award-winning performance in To Serve and Protect has made me scream and cry with laughter more times than I could count.
 Tom Selleck is delightful in an unorthodox supporting role and Joan Cusack and Matt Dillon, as I said before, are tops.
 In What About Bob? there are certain scenes that remain classics including Bob and Leo’s Good Morning America appearance, Leo and daughter Anna speaking with their representative puppets, Bob and son Sigmund goofing off at night, etc. And so many exchanges between Bob and Leo that are pitch-perfect in line delivery, not least including: